First direct search for light dark matter interactions in a transition-edge sensor: Outlook

 \section{Outlook}

 We have proposed and prototyped the use of TES detectors as simultaneous targets and sensors for light DM detection with sub-MeV mass.
 We use an existing TES detector system, intended for use as a single-photon detector for axion-like particle searches in the ALPS~II experiment, as a proof of concept.
-In a setup similar to the one used for the ALPS~II experiment, the TES is directly sensitive to sub-MeV DM while operating in a dilution refrigerator and after removing optical fibers used for photon detection, and we have improved sensitivity at low masses by reducing the effective energy threshold of the TES\@.
+In a setup similar to the one used for the ALPS~II experiment, the TES is directly sensitive to sub-MeV DM while operating in a dilution refrigerator and after removing optical fibers used for photon detection, and we have improved sensitivity at low masses by reducing the effective energy threshold of the TES.
 Future configurations that increase exposure, further reduce the energy threshold, and preserve the low dark count rate should enable a dedicated TES experiment to probe untested regions of light DM parameter space through several channels, including DM-electron scattering, DM-nucleon scattering, and DM absorption.

 The advancement of quantum sensors opens exciting possibilities for probing light DM.
 SNSPDs are one such technology that has gained much traction in the context of sub-MeV DM detection, with the dedicated QROCODILE experimental collaboration advancing SNSPD sensors in size, threshold and exposure.
 Both SNSPDs and TESs have demonstrated low sub-eV energy thresholds and low dark count rates, and along with KIDs offer a pathway towards significant progress in light DM detection.
 The strength of TESs comes from their inherent energy resolution: unlike SNSPDs which are counting devices, the signal pulses in a TES contain the energy information of the incident particle, which is proportional to the integral of the pulse area.
 In previous measurements, our TES showed a fiber-coupled energy resolution of $(5.31\pm 0.06)\%$ at \qty{1.165}{\electronvolt}~\cite{RubieraGimeno:2023J9}.
+Efforts to improve this energy resolution further include tuning the structure of the TES films toward reducing the critical temperature $T_\mathrm{C}$~\cite{Lita2005,Hattori:2022mze, 2017ApPhL.110u2602M}.
 The measured energy spectrum can be used in the analysis to improve limits, as we demonstrate here, and will also be crucial to identifying and scrutinizing any putative DM signal.

 Improving the sensitivity to small cross sections will require a larger fiducial volume in future iterations of this experiment.
 In \cref{fig:absorption,fig:e-scattering,fig:n-scattering}, we have shown projections for experiments with 16 and \num{1000} pixels, respectively.
 The choice of a 16-pixel array is motivated by existing design proposals at a similar scale~\cite{Szypryt:LTD2025}.
 Future extensions of readout schemes currently being developed~\cite{Szypryt:2024gbp} are anticipated to enable kilopixel-scale arrays in the coming few years.
 As such, the projections we show are realistic estimates of progress that may be made by a second-generation experiment in the next few years.